Buddhist Monk Ethics - Dīgha Nikāya Rules and Training Guidelines

 9. Give up frivolous talk, speak appropriately at the right time, in accordance with facts, with words full of meaning, memorable, timely, well illustrated, measured and to the point.

-10. Not do any harm to the plants and seeds.
+10. Not to cause harm to plants seeds.

 11. Take only one meal at a time, not eat during the night or at the wrong time.